MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 ## Manage individual site storage limits
 <a name="__toc365547981"> </a>

 Follow these steps to specify individual site storage limits when your storage management option is set to "manual."
 We recommend that you also set an email alert so that you and other site admins can be notified when sites are nearing the storage limit.
+To learn how to set the default storage limit for new sites, see [Manage site creation](manage-site-creation).

 1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.